Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 The second Joey Negro single was "Do what you feel" and it was released on Dave's new

-shrink-wrapped to make it look like a US 12" when he released it and he said in an interview; "When I
+the record shrink-wrapped to make it look like a US 12" when he released it and he said in an interview;

-recorded it I wasn't sure how people would react to it, I didn't know if they would like it so I thought
+"When I recorded it I wasn't sure how people would react to it, I didn't know if they would like it

 The song was later picked up by Virgin/Ten Records and it did very well in the clubs and became